Estimated reading time: 6 minutes

-On one hand, we are introduced to Claire Cook, married to a rich and overtly beloved husband, with her future being seemingly limitless and her days pre-planned with all the grace and detail of a space voyage.
+To kick off my The Last Flight summary, on one hand we are introduced to Claire Cook, married to a rich and overtly beloved husband, with her future being seemingly limitless and her days pre-planned with all the grace and detail of a space voyage.
 However, behind closed doors matters are a little different from how they appear to the rest of the world, and her seemingly perfect husband is far from being so.

 Domineering and controlling beyond all reason and common sense, he even uses the house staff as spies to keep track of her movements, ensuring she is fulfilling her important role as his wife and living up to the insanely high standards he has set for her.
 Needless to say, Claire isn’t entirely happy with this arrangement; for a few months, she’s been working on a plan to vanish.

 The perfect opportunity presents itself when Claire meets Eva at an airport, also running from her own dangerous life littered with terrible choices.
 The two women decide to exchange plane tickets and identifications and get a head start in running away from whoever might be pursuing them.